 Exploration activities will continue to focus on the AntaKori project in 2021.
 The Phase II drilling program re-commenced in mid-October 2020, after a lengthy delay due to the COVID-19 pandemic, with a primary focus on extending known resources and testing the promising Anta Norte geophysical targets to the north.
-The Phase II program was designed to consist of approximately 25-30,000 metres of additional drilling and will form the basis for an updated mineral resources estimate to be completed by the end of 2021.
+The Phase II program was designed to consist of approximately 25-30,000 metres of additional drilling that would form the basis for an updated mineral resources estimate..
 A total of 18,023 m of drilling have been completed to date as part of the Phase II drilling program; of which 14,162 m were completed on Regulus claims, 3,669 m on the Colquirrumi joint venture claims and 191 m on Coimolache claims.